readthedocs/ethicalads.io/content/posts/2021-visualizing-ad-data-at-ethicalads.md

 In about a week, we went from no data stack at all, to taking visualizations from the exploration stage right into production.
+It was easy to explore our data and there was a nice way to embed graphs and charts directly into our ad server for advertisers and publishers.
+It also became an invaluable way to track our business KPIs.
-This is the perfect tool for a small team like ours.
+Metabase is the perfect tool for a small team like ours.

 ## Data we have yet to explore